Home Compare FRE.DE vs PHIA.AS

 Fresenius SE & Co.
 KGaA vs Koninklijke Philips N.V.: Which Stock Looks Stronger in 2026?

-Fresenius SE KGaA holds the cleaner structural position, with the lead spread across growth and stability.
+Fresenius SE KGaA holds the cleaner structural position, with valuation as the main driver and stability adding further support.
 Koninklijke Philips does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity